Development of a rational route for vehicles. Calculation of logistics costs for transport

 1.1 Essence and classification of routes

-• traffic volume, direction and distance;
+• volume of traffic, direction and distance;

-• length in time;
+• extent in time;

-• congestion of roads of different categories;
+• traffic congestion of different categories of roads;

-• movement consistency and delivery efficiency.
+• movement sequences and delivery efficiency.

 The main tasks of routing are: